HL7/davinci-ecdx/input/pagecontent/index.md

 : "Provider" refers to the provider system and can be either the Data Source or the Data Consumer.

 Attachments
 : This guide uses the terms "attachments", "additional information", and "attachments and additional information" to mean additional information needed for claims and prior authorization.
-Attachments are limited to the documents defined by the [LOINC Document Ontology] in the context of requesting and sending attachments using attachment codes.
+Attachments are limited to the documents defined by the [LOINC Document Ontology] <span class="bg-success" markdown="1">and [X12]</span><!-- new-content --> in the context of requesting and sending attachments using attachment codes.
 When requesting and sending attachments using [Questionnaire],  attachments mean any additional information.

 This guide is divided into several pages listed at the top of each page in the menu bar.